hcovlab/dshiver/README.md

 ```

 The contigs that you received from the *de novo* assembly software.
 The
-default tool of this image is SPAdes (instead of IVA from version 1.6.0_1.0).
+default tool of this image is IVA (Iterative Virus Assembler).

 ### 3. Alignment of contigs